Sonesta White Plains

 Sean Williamson US Department of Energy |

-This panel will discuss lessons learned from past efforts and successes in creating revolving loan funds (RLFs) and the 2021 bipartisan infrastructure bill, which includes $250 million for an energy efficiency RLF capitalization grant program available to states.
+This panel discussed lessons learned from past efforts and successes in creating revolving loan funds (RLFs) and the 2021 bipartisan infrastructure bill, which includes $250 million for an energy efficiency RLF capitalization grant program available to states.

 3B.
 Commercial Property Assessed Clean Energy (C-PACE) Landscape